DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Categories.md

 ## Apply Parameters

-Click on the Apply button to create the parameters assigned to selected categories.
+Click on the Apply button to create the parameters assigned to the selected categories.

 ![ParaManager apply parameters](../../assets\images\PM-Ct-Apply.gif)